 Traumatic Brain Injury (TBI)

-A TBI can be hard to diagnose.
+A traumatic brain injury can be hard to diagnose.
 Any trauma to the head can be life-changing.

 Because drivers and passengers in a vehicle are generally not prepared for impact, the body is not braced to protect the head.